Dynamic Mode Decomposition of Control-Affine Nonlinear Systems using Discrete Control Liouville Operators: Numerical Experiments

 \subsection{Discussion}

-The experiments have shown the efficacy of DCLDMD in an academic setting with the Duffing oscillator.
-The experiments are done with no prior model knowledge, besides the system being affine in control, because the method only requires data points which satisfy $y_{k}=F(x_{k})+G(x_{k})u_{k}$.
+The experiments demonstrate the efficacy of DCLDMD in an academic setting with the Duffing oscillator.
+The experiments are done with no prior model knowledge, besides the system being affine in control.
+The novelty of the representation can be seen in the separation of the control input and the state on the operator-theoretic level, while still preserving the nonlinearity of the dynamical system.
+This is opposed to the standard approach for discrete-time dynamical systems where the lifted state $z_{k} \in \mathbb{R}^{N}$ can be approximated as $z_{k+1}\approx Az_{k}+Bu_{k}$, with $A \in \mathbb{R}^{N\times N}$ and $B\in \mathbb{R}^{1\times N}$ found using extended DMD.
+Unless the original nonlinear system admits an exact lifting, which is not generally the case, the trajectories of the linear lifted systems are expected to diverge from the trajectories of the nonlinear system with increasing prediction horizons.

-In figure \ref{fig:PredictorComp}, we observe that the linear predictor from \cite{SCC.Korda.Mezic2018a} struggles to accurately predict the behavior of the Duffing oscillator under the given feedback law, while the indirect reconstruction approach accurately tracks the actual trajectory of Duffing oscillator.
-This is somewhat expected, as the the linear predictors take the form of a linear system and one would not expect a linear system to accurately model nonlinear dynamics for a prolonged period of time.
-But, DCLDMD offers a clear advantage as the indirect approach yields a \textit{nonlinear} predictor.
+In experiment \ref{exp:PredictionComp}, specifically, in figure \ref{fig:PredictorComp}, we observe that as expected, the behavior of the linear predictor from \cite{SCC.Korda.Mezic2018a} diverges from the behavior of the nonlinear Duffing oscillator under the given feedback law, while the indirect reconstruction approach developed in this paper accurately tracks the actual trajectory of the Duffing oscillator.
+We postulate that the improved predictive capability can be attributed to the fact that the indirect predictive model is a \textit{nonlinear} predictor, as opposed to the model from \cite{SCC.Korda.Mezic2018a}, which is a linear predictor, albeit in a higher dimensional lifted state space.

-Selection of the appropriate kernel function and kernel parameter $\sigma$ often requires a trial-and-error approach, depending on the system.
-For example, the Gaussian kernel with kernel parameter $\sigma = 10$ proved fruitful in experiment \ref{exp:Duffing}, while the exponential dot product kernel with kernel parameter $\sigma = 100$ was used for experiment \ref{exp:PredictionComp}.